thoni56/c-xrefactory/README.md

 better and more stable URL to the original Xrefactory, where it is still available.

-At that time it had a free Java and C version, and a paid C++ version.
+At that time it had a free Java and C version, and also a paid C++ version.
 Development seems to have been headed by a [Marián Vittek].

 Marián made a C-version, `c-xref`, available under GPL already 2009 on [SourceForge][c-xref].
 The reason seems to have been to allow parallel installations of free and non-free versions. `c-xref` seems to be intended to be limited to C and Emacs.
-Actually it's not.
-It is all but identical to the original full/free C/Java refactoring browser from [www.xref.sk].
-So Java is also still supported, at least Java 1.4.
-Although it might not be some time in the future (as there are other Java refactoring tools available).
+Actually it was not.
+It was all but identical to the original full/free C/Java refactoring browser from [www.xref.sk] except for extensive name changes.
+So Java was also still supported, at least Java 1.4.

+During many years I have worked on this off and on to improve it and extend the support for more C refactorings.
+It is still in flux but fully usable.

 ## About This Clone